Angling Trust Winter League 2022-2023 season

-The Winter League series is a team event with some of the best anglers in the country taking part.
+The Winter League is a team-based event with some of the best anglers in the country taking part.
 The Winter League commences at the beginning of October and concludes by the end of December with a grand final in February the following year.
-The Grand Final will be 1 day event split over 2 venues, 1 natural venue and 1 commercial fishery.
+The Grand Final will be a one-day event split over two venues – one natural water and one commercial fishery.

 Membership: No Angling Trust membership requirement has been implemented to take part this season.

-Team Size: Local leagues fish teams of 6, 8 or 10.
+Team Size: Local leagues fish in teams of 6, 8 or 10.
 To be determined locally.

 All teams must have submitted their team sheet & entry fee prior to their first league match.

-The Grand Final for the 2021-22 round is to take place on Saturday 26th February 2022 on the split venues Decoy Lakes/Fenland Drains.
+The Grand Final for the 2022-23 will place on Saturday 25th February 2023 on Decoy Lakes and the Fenland Drains.

 There are no semi-finals.

-Team sizes for the final will be 10 anglers, 5 anglers from each team will fish on each venue.
+Team sizes for the final will be 10 anglers, where five anglers from each team will fish on each venue.

 Number of teams qualifying for the Winter League Final:

-• 4 teams fishing the league – 1 Team Qualify
+• 4 teams fishing the league = 1 team to qualify

-• 5-8 teams fishing the league – 2 Teams Qualify
+• 5-6 teams fishing the league = 2 teams qualify

-• 9 teams plus fishing the league – 3 Teams Qualify
+• 7+ teams plus fishing the league = 3 teams qualify

 The Largest multi-venue match in the country took place last weekend which saw three hundred anglers competing in the prestigious Angling Trust Winter League Final.
 Conditions for the Saturday saw a continuation of the awful winter conditions which kept weights down across both venues